Center for Career Development - Employers

 • Work Schedule/Hours

-• If the positions is an internship: is it Paid or Unpaid
+• If the position is an internship: is it Paid or Unpaid

 In some circumstances, students require credit for an internship.
 They still must meet eligibility requirements to do so.
 Situations that apply include: